06 Safeguarding children, young people and vulnerable adults policy

 - not accept service users/children/parents as friends, as it is a breach of professional conduct

-- report any concerns or breaches to the designated person in their setting
+- report any concerns or breaches to the designated safeguarding lead in their setting

 - not engage in personal communication, including on social networking sites, with children and parents with whom